How to Exist Across Borders?

 Regardez moi dans les yeux

-In 2006, I gathered a small group of friends to produce the first French language short story collection offering positive models for LGBTIQ teenagers.
+In 2006, I gathered a small group of friends involved in queer activism to write and publish the first French language short story collection offering positive models for LGBTIQ teenagers.